icann/root-metrics/rssac-047.md

 - The header AA bit is set. `[gpl]`
 - The Answer section is empty. `[dvh]`
 - The Authority section contains the signed . / SOA record. `[axj]`
-- The Authority section contains a signed NSEC record covering the query name. `[czb]`
+- The Authority section contains a signed NSEC record ^^whose owner name would appear before the QNAME and whose Next Domain Name field would appear after the QNAME according to the canonical DNS name order defined in RFC4034, proving no records for QNAME exist in the zone^^. `[czb]`
 - The Authority section contains a signed NSEC record with owner name “.” proving no wildcard exists in the zone. `[jhz]`
 - The Additional section is empty. `[trw]`